Les Dawson: Early career

+Comedy career

 Television series in which he appeared included the panel game Jokers Wild (1969–73) hosted by Barry Cryer, Sez Les (1969–76) and Dawson's Weekly (1975), all for Yorkshire Television.
 After joining the BBC, his TV projects were The Dawson Watch (1979–80), written by Andy Hamilton and Terry Ravenscroft, The Les Dawson Show (1978–89), written by Terry Ravenscroft, and the quiz show Blankety Blank, which he presented from 1984 until its cancellation in 1990.
-Dawson starred in Listen to Les on BBC Radio 2 in the 1970s and 1980s.
+Dawson starred in Listen to Les on BBC Radio 2 in the 1970s and 1980s, He also hosted the short-lived gameshow Fast Friends which aired on BBC One in 1991.

-He made many appearances on BBC Television's variety show, The Good Old Days, in the 1970s and 1980s.
+Dawson made many appearances on BBC Television's variety show, The Good Old Days, in the 1970s and 1980s.
 Dawson co-hosted Prince Edward's charity television special The Grand Knockout Tournament in 1987.
 When Richard Wilson turned down the part of Victor Meldrew in the BBC sitcom One Foot In The Grave, writer David Renwick considered Dawson for the role, but Wilson changed his mind before it was offered.

 In 1991, Dawson starred in the BBC television production of Nona, an adaptation of the 1977 play La Nona ("Grandma") by Roberto Cossa for the Performance series.
 Performing in drag, he was cast as a 100-year old, compulsive eater in a Buenos Aires household.

 Dawson was the subject of This Is Your Life on two occasions, in December 1971 when Eamonn Andrews surprised him on Opportunity Knocks, and again 21 years later, in what would be one of his last television appearances, when he was surprised by Michael Aspel on stage at the Theatre Royal, Plymouth, at the curtain call of the pantomime Dick Whittington in December 1992.
 His final TV appearance was on the LWT series Surprise, Surprise hosted by Cilla Black, in which he sang a comic rendition of "I Got You Babe" with a woman from the audience who wanted to sing with him.
 The episode was aired shortly after his death.

 Dawson was a heavy smoker and drinker.
 When not working he would often drink a bottle of whisky and smoke 50 cigarettes a day.
 Dawson was initiated into the famous show business fraternity, the Grand Order of Water Rats and served as that order's "King Rat" in 1985.

 Dawson also wrote novels.
 He told his second wife, Tracy, "Always remind them – I was a writer too."